ianmcburnie/a11y-first-workshop/README.md

 1. Talk about ARROW key behaviour and 'forms mode' of screen reader.
 1. Demo that ENTER key does nothing... yet
 1. Demo that screen reader announces value (or contents), label, type (edit text) and state (in no particular order)
 1. The `name` attribute is used by the server (key/value pair).
-The `id` attribute is used by the client (for link anchors, label targets, scripting)
+The `id` attribute is used by the label tag
 1. Add `disabled` attribute to textbox and demonstrate screen reader behaviour (it now reads "dimmed")
 1. Remove `disabled` attribute
 1. Add `readonly` attribute to textbox and demonstrate screen reader behaviour (it now just says "text" instead of "edit text")